Open-Source-Studio-at-ITP/Playground/CODE_OF_CONDUCT.md

 ## Our Standards

-There is a good reference for establish our standards and expected behavior in group: [Citizen Code of Conduct](http://citizencodeofconduct.org/)
+This is a good reference for establish standards and expected behavior in group: [Citizen Code of Conduct](http://citizencodeofconduct.org/)

 ## Our Responsibilities

-Django Code of Conduct is a great example of cultivating diversity within the community regards of experience and skill level.
+Django Code of Conduct is a great example of cultivating diversity within the community regardless of experience and skill level.
 [Django Code of Conduct](https://www.djangoproject.com/conduct/)

 ## Scope